-In the Seminar Medical Engineering you will present and analyse a subject of the Medical Engineering field, which is possible to conduct in many seminars offered by the Faculty of Engineering.
-You can find a selection in the seminar catalogue.
+In the Seminar Medical Engineering, you will present and analyse a subject of the Medical Engineering field.
+It is possible to do so in many seminars offered by the Faculty of Engineering.
+You can find a selection of them in the seminar catalogue on the overview pages of the study program (remember to choose the correct FPO version!).
 You may choose any seminar listed in the catalogue without having to consult your professor or study advisor.
 Seminars marked with an orange background are taught in English.

 The seminar Medical Engineering of the Master degree programme is a graded achievement.

-If you want to visit a seminar not listed in the catalogue, please check if you will receive 2,5 ECTS or 5 ECTS credits respectively and a grade for completion and ask your professor if you may work on a Medical Engineering subject for the seminar.
-Afterwards contact your study advisor.
+If you want to attend a seminar not listed in the catalogue, please check if you will receive 2.5 or 5 ECTS credits and a grade for completion and ask your lecturer if you may work on a Medical Engineering subject for the seminar.
+Afterwards, contact your study advisor.
 Only then you will receive a confirmation allowing you to incorporate the achievements of the seminar in your studies.

-If you intend to work on an extensive project (after consulting your professor) exceeding the required workload for the module you can to use the additional ECTS from this project for the module group Academic Laboratory or Flexible Budget.
-For this, your professor must issue a second certificate including the title of the seminar and the note “Zusatzleistung” (additional achievement).
+If you intend to work on an extensive project (after consulting your lecturer) exceeding the required workload for the module you can use the additional ECTS credits from this project for the module group Academic Laboratory or Flexible Budget.
+For this, your lecturer must issue a second certificate including the title of the seminar and the note “Zusatzleistung” (additional achievement).